After Reading This Page, Do the Following:

 In addition to the above tips, the tips below are specific to online learning.

-Prepare a distraction-free work area.
-Create a conducive learning environment by having an uncluttered work surface in a quiet area.
-Turn off distractions such as the TV and cell phone.
+Create a distraction-free work area.
+Prepare an uncluttered workspace in a quiet area.
+Turn off distractions such as the TV and your cell phone.

 Connect with classmates.
 Reach out to other students to form a support or study group.